microsoft/generative-ai-for-beginners/00-course-setup/README.md

 This project has adopted the Microsoft Open Source Code of Conduct.
 For more information read the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

+## Let's Get Started

+Now that you have completed the needed steps to complete this course, let's get started by getting an [introduction to Generative AI and LLMs](../01-introduction-to-genai/README.md).